 The IG-Service Suitability Team is responsible for ensuring that both new sales and inforce transactions are appropriate for our clients.
 This determination is made via an analysis of customer purchases in the context of their investor profile information, investment objectives, and corporate suitability guidelines.
 The Team also provides support to our agents in the Field by addressing inquiries pertaining to cases which are under suitability review, as well as general questions regarding our suitability program and parameters.

-Working under the direction of the Suitability Manager, the Suitability Analyst reviews proposed transactions and provides determination as to whether cases may be approved or declined for suitability.
+Working under the direction of the Suitability Manager, the Suitability Principal reviews proposed transactions and provides determination as to whether cases may be approved or declined for suitability.
 He/she provides feedback to our Suitability Representatives based on their approval/declination recommendations and correspondence composition, and serves as a subject matter expert for representatives on the team.
 The Suitability Associate also monitors customer transactions, and identifies any patterns requiring review by Corporate Compliance.
 He/she also assists in the resolution of cases that have been escalated by our agents in the Field for heightened review by a Principal.
-The Suitability Analyst also participates in projects designed to improve suitability workflow, compliance and/or communications with the Field.
+The Suitability Associate also participates in projects designed to improve suitability workflow, compliance and/or communications with the Field.
 This role can be based in either Cleveland, Ohio or Dallas, Texas.

 If you have difficulty using or interacting with any portions of this Web site due to incompatibility with an Assistive Technology, if you need the information in an alternative format, or if you have suggestions on how we can make this site more accessible, please contact us at: (212) 576-5811.